Today is Christmas time in the dining room. So, I am getting the table ready for the entire family for this Christmas and can’t be happier.

 Of course this means getting my menu down and my baking begun this weekend.
 I have all sorts of goodies I plan to bake this year.
 I generally, bake for the family gatherings however, this year is different.
 Why, you may wonder?
 Because it’s been too long.

-Updating Chargers For Our Christmas Table With A New Craft
+Updating Chargers For With A New Craft

 First off, I made sure I updated pieces for Christmas.
 I began this process with updating my dining room chargers.
 For the most part, I enjoy feeding my family because they enjoy everything I cook and bake.